stephbuon/stephbuon.github.io/docs/_posts/2022-12-01-minecraftedu.markdown

 ---
 layout: post
 title:  'Personalized and Interdisciplinary CS Education: Using AI Agents with Gaming to Enhance Learning for Diverse Students'
-description: Preliminary work on the development of personalized education agents deployed in a version Minecraft designed to teach computational and interdisciplinary thinking.
-Agents will autonomously identify student progression and generate customized curriculum based on students' existing knowledge, personalities, and interests.
-Agents will connect concepts to the "bigger picture" by creating connections between STEM topics and interdisciplinary topics, such as the Language Arts.
+description: Personalized education agents can be designed to improve students’ learning outcomes by identifying their strengths, weaknesses, personalities, and generating content to address their needs.
+Deployed in an educational version of Minecraft to teach computational and interdisciplinary thinking, agents connect concepts from lessons to “big picture” thinking by creating connections between STEM topics and interdisciplinary topics, such as the Language Arts.
 Agents will translate student progression and learning outcomes to teachers for their assessment of student progress.
 date:   2022-01-02 16:01:35 +0300
 image:  '/images/stemc.png'
 tags:   [Course Materials, Minecraft Education]